-Fast forward to the present date and time, and we moved in together, the same suburb I was living in, and I thought, “Yeh, no more bird!
+Fast forward to the present date and time, and we moved in together, the same suburb I was living in, and I thought, “Yeah, no more bird!
 This is going to be great.”
 Like a huge load off my stress meter.
 Boy, was I wrong!
-That noisy constant frikken bird started up in the trees in the next yard and my hope and dreams of peace just shattered!
-I mean, I’m trying to study most days, and this thing is in my head, scraping down the front of my brain, making impossible to concentrate!
+That noisy constant birds started up in the trees in the next yard and my hopes and dreams of peace just shattered!
+I mean, I’m trying to study most days, and this thing is in my head, scraping down the front of my brain, making it impossible to concentrate!

-bitch and moan about it to everyone whilst dazzling them with my bird-knowledge. help alleviate others’ pain should a similar situation arise.
-Good ol’ google helps out with my description of ‘constant chirping noisy bird’ led me to an old Whirpool forum where a member practically posed the same question that was running through my head.
-What the f@3k is that bird!!
+help alleviate others’ pain should a similar situation arise.
+A good ol’ google search helps out with my description of ‘constant chirping noisy bird’, which led me to an old Whirpool forum where a member practically posed the same question that was running through my head.
+What the heck is that bird!!